 Based on the recommendations of the Alexandria Transit Vision (ATV) Plan, DASH will implement the first phase of the plan - the Final 2022 ATV Network - at the start of FY 2022.
 The full vision, which is reflected by the 2030 ATV Network, will be implemented between FY 2023 and FY 2030 based on funding availability.
-Additional information on the Alexandria Transit Vision Plan project, process, outcomes, impacts to specific routes/areas, and final report can be found at the project website: www.dashbus.com/transitvision.
+Additional information on the Alexandria Transit Vision Plan project, process, outcomes, and final report can be found at the project website: www.dashbus.com/transitvision.